kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 Fecal Occult Blood Test, Quantitative
 Common Name: Quantitative FOBT test
-Long Name: FOBT quantitative; fecal occult blood; occult blood in stool; guaiac Test Type: FOB<sub>QN</sub> (NOTE: We are not aware that any site is using a quantitative FOBT test with the exception of the newer immune test.
-We anticipate that this TEST<sub>TYPE</sub> will rarely be populated in the VDW).
+Long Name: FOBT quantitative; fecal occult blood; occult blood in stool; guaiac Test Type: FOB\_QN (NOTE: We are not aware that any site is using a quantitative FOBT test with the exception of the newer immune test.
+We anticipate that this TEST\_TYPE will rarely be populated in the VDW).
 Panels:
 Equivalent tests: FOBT is a general name applied to stool tests that detect blood “hidden” (occult) in the stool.
-Two basic technologies are employed: the guaiac test (older, routinely used), and newer immunochemical tests (see test type FOB<sub>IMMUN</sub>).
+Two basic technologies are employed: the guaiac test (older, routinely used), and newer immunochemical tests (see test type FOB\_IMMUN).
 These two tests are sometimes distinguished as “guaiac test” or gFOBT, versus fecal immunochemical test (FIT), or iFOBT.
 Please refer to other section of the Reference Document for information about other stool blood tests.